AlexKalopsia/mastodon-gender-distribution/README.md

 > before the free API got shut down.\
 > I have adapted the original project to work with Mastodon.

-Mastodon Proporti.onl guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing it based on first name.
+Mastodon Proportional guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing it based on first name.